filodb/FiloDB/README.md

 * True columnar querying and execution, using late materialization and vectorization techniques
 * Use of GPU and SIMD instructions to speed up queries
-* Support for many more data types and sort and partition keys - please give us your input!
 * Non-Spark ingestion API.
 Your input is again needed.
 * In-memory caching for significant query speedup
 * Projections.
 Often-repeated queries can be sped up significantly with projections.